 The SQL to CakePHP query converter is able to parse most SQL strings and generate the corresponding CakePHP code.
-To get started simply paste a query string into the textarea and click Convert.
+To get started simply paste a query string into the textarea and click Convert

-The SQL to CakePHP query converer will convert SQL queries to CakePHP code for the 2.x branch of CakePHP.
-The code may be valid for 1.3 also, but that is not a goal at the moment.
+The SQL to CakePHP query converer will convert SQL queries to CakePHP code for the 2.x

 There are some more advanced options available to select from that will affect the generated code.